 Read related Tribune coverage:

 Lara McDaniel was devastated when her 7-year-old son died in an accident.
-An investigator didn't allow her to see her child's body until three days after his death — after an autopsy had been conducted. [link]
+An investigator didn't allow her to see her child's body until three days after his death — after an autopsy had been conducted.
+[Full story]

-Currently, parents need permission from a justice of the peace or medical examiner to see their deceased child if his or her death occurs outside a hospital or health care institution. [link]
+Currently, parents need permission from a justice of the peace or medical examiner to see their deceased child if his or her death occurs outside a hospital or health care institution.
+[Full story]